 Literary genre should help differentiate books.
 Business logo, mission, and vision should help differentiate your product from others perceived as similar.

-I lost the opportunity to sell my book because I didn’t try to be remarkable.
+I lost the opportunity to sell my book because I wasn’t trying to be remarkable.
 And if I, the writer, the wizard of words, am not capable of captivating one person, how will I enchant millions?

 So from now on I will start differently: “What if the creation of the binary artificial intelligence is impossible?
 What if the smallest amount of research in a different direction will offer us immortality in less than 10 years?”